RayCulp/LibreOffice-Basic-Reference/docs/source/index.rst

 Why this documentation?
 -----------------------

+This documentation project has two goals:

+- To **fully** document the LibreOffice Basic programming language and the LibreOffice API *from the perspective of the Basic language*.
+- To help VBA programmers who are interested in learning how to extend the functionality of LibreOffice using Basic.

-This documentation is intended for persons who are interested in programming LibreOffice Basic.
-It borrows many concepts from the excellent `Microsoft Visual Basic for Applications (VBA) Documentation <https://learn.microsoft.com/en-us/office/vba/api/overview/>`_.
+This documentation is inspired by the outstanding `Microsoft Visual Basic for Applications (VBA) Documentation <https://learn.microsoft.com/en-us/office/vba/api/overview/>`_.

 .. note::